What is Cloud Computing?

 What is cloud computing?

 Ten or twenty years ago, the concept of cloud computing was difficult to grasp.
 The notion of the invisible ‘cloud’ up in the sky storing our files and data seemed unnerving almost, and hard to comprehend.
-But fast forward to today, and cloud computing has transformed the way we work, relax and live.
+But fast forward to today, and cloud technology has transformed the way we work, relax and live.

 Cloud computing is the model of providing computing resources over the internet.
 These resources include anything from hardware through to complete software solutions, each offering companies or individuals a place to host, manage and run workloads.